 This study developed an AuNPs-PB modified SPAuE, using the electrodeposition technique.
 The optimal condition at a concentration of 0.50 mmol L-1 K3[Fe(CN)6] and FeCl3, and the number of scans at 20 cycles was applied to fabricate the AuNPs-PB film during the electrodeposition process.
 The performance of the AuNPs-PB/SPAuE was evaluated in comparison with a PB modified SPAuE without AuNPs.
 The AuNPs-PB/SPAuE offers great potential for the stability of PB-based electrochemical biosensors as an attractive alternative for use in medical biosensors.

-Acknowledgment
+Acknowledgments

 We gratefully acknowledged the XXXX for the financial support.
 We would also like to thank xxxxxxxx for editing the English of the manuscript.